Whether or not you’ve ever smoked weed, you’ve probably heard of the munchies — that overpowering drive to eat all the snacks after smoking weed.

 It might contribute indirectly by helping with certain issues, including chronic pain and poor sleep, that can contribute to higher body weight.

-Marijuana smoke contains many of the same irritants, toxins, and cancer-causing agents as tobacco smoke, according to the American Lung Association.
+Cannabis smoke contains many of the same irritants, toxins, and cancer-causing agents as tobacco smoke, according to the American Lung Association.

-And because weed smokers inhale more deeply and hold the smoke in longer, they’re exposed to more tar per breath than cigarette smokers.
+And because weed-smokers inhale more deeply and hold the smoke in longer, they’re exposed to more tar per breath than cigarette smokers.

 Even though there’s some evidence that smoking weed may affect weight, a lot more research is needed.